Next Level Plumbing SERVICE ANNOUNCEMENT:

-A lot of us have more time on our hands these days and for many that is turning into organizing and upkeep the house.
+A lot of us have more time on our hands these days and for many, that is turning into organizing and upkeep the house.
 One of the more frequently asked questions we have is the age and life expectancy of a water heater.

 The age is found in the serial number.
 It is usually in the first four digits representing the month and year it was built.
-It is best to google to specific brand of the water heater to find which way your brand makes it.
+It is best to google a specific brand of the water heater to find which way your brand makes it.

-One example could be that the serial number starts as 1106 and that means, depending on manufacture, it was built November of 2006, so it would be 14 years old at the time of this writing.
+One example could be that the serial number starts as 1106 and that means, depending on manufacture, it was built in November of 2006, so it would be 14 years old at the time of this writing.

 It may be a different process depending on the water heater you have.
 Bradford White water heaters give letters that correspond to the year and month.
 They also have a chart that you can look up to see those ages.

 How long should you expect your water heater to last?